HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 ### CHIPS

 [Cookies Having Independent Partitioned State (CHIPS) ](https://developers.google.com/privacy-sandbox/cookies/chips) allow web developers to specify that they would like the cookies that they are setting to be saved in a partitioned storage, i.e., in a separate cookie jar per top-level site.
-CHIPS cookies correspond to the partitioned cookies discussed previously in this chapter, see [here](#partitioned).
+CHIPS cookies correspond to the partitioned cookies discussed previously in this chapter, in the [partitioned](#partitioned) section.

 ### Related Website Sets